DUNBUJODA/AVA_downloader/README.md

 ##### Step 1

-Go to https://www.xicidaili.com/ for a free ip address.
+Go to https://www.xicidaili.com/ for a free IP address.

 ##### Step 2